 “It is.
 Each wing flap is a choice that determines where you land.”

 “But what about wind.”

 “I suppose they do.”

 “And where you land will depend upon how you choose to fly through wind.”

 “Are you telling me that I control where I fly?”

 “Yes.
 Because the sum of your wing flaps determines where you are at the end of your flight.”

-More at: How to Take Off
+And then see how to choose a destination at: How to Take Off

 Help Birds Tip